shopware/shopware/src/Docs/_new/4-how-to/010-payment-plugin.md

 [titleEn]: <>(Payment plugin)
+[metaDescriptionEn]: <>(Payments are an essential part of the checkout process.
+That's the reason why Shopware offers an easy platform on which you can build payment plugins.
+Learn here, how that's done.)

 Payments are an essential part of the checkout process.
 That's the reason why Shopware offers an easy platform on which you can build payment plugins.